 After heuristic evaluations, competitive audits, user research, and multiple wireframe iterations, I designed the following desktop and mobile prototypes for Hydrenza's new website.

-A large part of the process in redesigning Hydrenza's website was dedicated to the research behind the product.
-One of my biggest challenges was that given Hydrenza is an obscure website, there is little data about the company and its audience.
-I had to dig a little deeper by looking at social media platforms and other related websites to piece together Hydrenza's story.
+A large part of the redesign was dedicated towards the research behind the product.
+One of my biggest challenges was finding realistic information about the company and audience because Hydrenza is an obscure website.
+I had to dig a little deeper by cross-checking social media platforms and reviews to piece together Hydrenza's story.

 I tested my designs with 12 women from ages 25-35, deemed to be the target audience, and iterated on their feedback to reach this final hi-fi prototype.

 As one of my earlier attempts at conducting user testing, this project is valuable to me because it showed me how critical user feedback is when shaping real-world products.
 I also enjoyed curating the look and feel of the brand in concert with the digital product, but in retrospect, I would have liked to experiment further with the branding to capture part of the unique, old-school identity of the original Hydrenza brand.